Leo Dupont: Religious focus

-In 1849, he helped establish nightly Eucharistic Adoration in Tours, with friends from the Society of Saint Vincent de Paul.
+In 1849, he helped establish nightly Eucharistic adoration in Tours, with friends from the Society of Saint Vincent de Paul.
 His reputation as a Catholic activist and a helper of the poor spread within France and he was in contact with other French Catholics such as Saint Peter Julian Eymard, who was also an active proponent of spreading devotion to the Holy Eucharist.
-Dupont’s charitable works and religious stance became so well known in France that he received many letters, often addressed to "The Holy Man of Tours" and the postmen knew how to deliver them.
+Dupont's charitable works and religious stance became so well known in France that he received many letters, often addressed to "The Holy Man of Tours" and the postmen knew where to deliver them.

 When Dupont came to Tours, the cult of Martin of Tours had almost completely fallen into disuse.
-Two roads covered the location of St. Martin’s tomb, purposely constructed to obliterate the memory of St. Martin.
+Two roads covered the location of St Martin's tomb, purposely constructed to obliterate the memory of St. Martin.
 Martin of Tours was, for Leo Dupont, the model of charity, and he desired to restore devotion to the Bishop of Tours, and begin the process for the eventual rebuilding of his basilica that had been destroyed by the Revolutionaries.
 Around 1848, following the suggestions of Mr. Dupont, the Cathedral of Tours began to restore the festivities surrounding the Feast of St. Martin on 11 November.
-He helped build the modern Basilica of St. Martin, Tours (which traces back to 472).
+He helped rebuild the Basilica of Saint Martin, Tours (which traces back to 472).

 Dupont also promoted the use of the Saint Benedict Medal.
 He was never without several on his person, which he would give to those he might meet.
 He purchased them by the thousands and distributed them widely.

 Dupont's mother lived with him most of his life in Tours and she died in 1860.
-After her death, from 1860 to 1870, he spent most of his time praying before the image of Veil of Veronica.